 Nearly all of these groups agree that healthcare data should be shared, but there are a myriad of political and technical roadblocks standing in the way of making this a reality.
 One of the biggest challenges to sharing healthcare data is interoperability—can system A communicate with system B and provide it with meaningful and timely information?

 Until disparate information systems can seamlessly integrate, many healthcare providers are relying on public and private Healthcare Information Exchanges (HIEs), middleware software that can transfer data from one system to another to help ensure electronic health records are complete and integrated.
 These exchanges offer providers a longitudinal view of a patient’s behavioral, social and health histories.
-The healthcare market has traditionally lagged behind other industries, such as retail, banking and transportation, in adopting these exchanges, but data sharing is growing among healthcare providers, as this analysis in Modern Healthcare shows.
+The healthcare market has traditionally lagged behind other industries, such as retail, banking and transportation, in adopting these exchanges, but data sharing is growing among healthcare providers.

 Once engaged in an HIE, the question becomes, “What can you do with the data?”
 It’s one thing to use it to ensure provider B doesn’t duplicate a test that provider A already ordered; it’s another to use it to create major efficiencies and quality-based programs across a diverse group of providers.
 That’s what Premier, an alliance of approximately 3,750 U.S. hospitals, demonstrated in 2013 with its QUEST data-sharing collaborative.
 Over a nearly five-year period, an alliance of 333 U.S. hospitals committed to sharing both outcomes data and expertise.
 The results?
 92,000 lives saved and a $9.1 billion reduction in cost.